Arsenal boss Wenger against breakaway black players union

+Arsenal boss Arsene Wenger feels it would be a retrograde step in the fight against racism for the formation of a breakaway black players' union.
 On Monday Wales and Aberdeen keeper Jason Brown claimed black players might reluctantly be driven towards setting up a breakaway anti-racism group because they feel not enough is being done.

 The Frenchman said: "I think any split is bad.
 If there is no racism, if you want to fight against racism, you should not create any federation on a difference that you want to fight against.
 I personally can't see the logic in that."